 The Authority is a Special District Governmental Entity for State Budget reporting purposes and is subject to Colorado Local Government Budget Law, Section 29-1-101.
+Agendas for each Board Meeting are published in local newspapers and on the Authority's website in advance of each Meeting in order to provide proper notice and encourage public engagement.
+Final agendas with supporting documents are published and available to the public and each meeting allows for public participation and feedback.
 The budgetary level of control is on a fund basis.
 Starting in July of each year the appointed Budget Officer and CEO prepare the budget in the following steps:

-- Month of July - Revenue projections based on information obtained from participating governments; - Total personnel costs based on position compensation, taxes and benefit costs and additional service levels; - Obtain operating and capital appropriation requests from each department on a line item basis; - Obtain capital purchase requirements to maintain required service levels bus purchases, etc; - Month of August - o Service contract revenue based on operating costs and capital costs obtained in July; - Incorporate estimated operating changes, such as increased transit services; - Review condition of budget; - Request prioritization of previously received departmental capital appropriation requests if budget adjustment is necessary;
+Month of July

+- o Revenue projections based on information obtained from participating governments; - Total personnel costs based on position compensation, taxes and benefit costs and additional service levels; - Obtain operating and capital appropriation requests from each department on a line item basis; - Obtain capital purchase requirements to maintain required service levels bus purchases, etc;